 President: Michael Levin

-CEEW, the Reform synagogue in Waukesha County, is growing, vibrant and egalitarian, welcoming Jewish and interfaith families, providing a Kindergarten-Confirmation school and programs for all ages.
+CEEW, the Reform synagogue in Waukesha County, is growing, vibrant and egalitarian, welcoming Jewish and interfaith families, providing a K-Confirmation education and programs for all ages, beginning with preschool.
 We are dedicated to the spiritual, educational and social needs of our diverse membership in a warm environment.
 We blend a liberal interpretation of Judaism with tradition, resulting in a fulfilling connection to Jewish life and spirituality.
 Our intimate size allows clergy and congregants to know each other personally.